 Located in the Fairview area of the city at Fourth and Behnsen Streets, Queen Elizabeth Park features all the amenities of a modern baseball field, as well as a powerful lighting system for night games.
 Download a map to find your way to the baseball diamond (PDF).

-A great place for a nature walk through the woods without having to leave the city, Art Gibbons Memorial Park is located in the Rosemont area of the city at West Richards Street and Choquette Avenuenuenuenue.
-In addition to walking trails, the Nelson Skateboard Park a world-class opportunity for skateboarders of all ages, while the Nelson Bike Park is a great placed for mountain bikers and BMXers to take up the challenge.
-Find your way to the Skate Park (PDF) using this map.
+A great place for a nature walk through the woods without having to leave the city, Art Gibbon Memorial Park is located in the Rosemont area of the city at West Richards Street and Choquette Avenue.
+In addition to walking trails, the Nelson Skateboard Park is a world-class opportunity for skateboarders of all ages, while the Nelson Bike Park is a great placed for mountain bikers and BMXers to take up the challenge.
+Newer to the site is a 9 hole Disc Golf course and childrens playground.
+Find your way to the Park .